Application process for becoming a Certified Scrum Trainer® (CST®)

 - If denied in the formal review, there is a six-month waiting period for reapplication.

 - If approved in the formal review, you will be invited to participate in a face-to-face interview with the "Interview and Certification Panel."
-Interviews will be conducted in person at Global Scrum Gatherings, and also at those Regional Scrum Gatherings and Scrum Alliance-sponsored events where at least five TAC members will be in attendance.
+Interviews will be conducted in person at Global Scrum Gatherings, and also at Scrum Alliance-sponsored events where at least five TAC members will be in attendance.
 Please see the CST Application page for details on the confirmed schedule for the current calendar year.
 In order to be considered as a candidate for an in-person interview, we must receive your completed application at least four months in advance of the Gathering/event date.
 Due to significantly better performance by candidates at face-to-face interviews, virtual interviews are strongly discouraged and will only be considered for hardship cases.

 - Your interview will result in full CST status or a denial.